It’s every site owner’s worst nightmare — you visit your website and find that it’s completely down. What do you do? Where do you go from here?

 - There’s no load on your server since backups are stored off-site.

-- Jetpack saves all orders and customer information, so valuable eCommerce data is never lost.
+- The backup plugin saves all orders and customer information, so valuable eCommerce data is never lost.

-- Jetpack doesn’t save to third-party tools like Google Drive or Dropbox automatically.
+- It doesn’t save to third-party tools like Google Drive or Dropbox automatically.
 However, you can download your backups and upload them yourself.

 - It only offers paid plans.
 There is not currently a free tier.